Rough waters in Key West as city, cruise industry and state lawmakers tangle over its future

 The final legislation is expected to be delivered to Gov. Ron DeSantis (R) in the next few weeks.

 DeSantis, mentioned as a potential GOP presidential contender in 2024, is the wild card in this game.
-While a prominent ally of President Donald Trump and a pro-business conservative, he has embraced several issues dear to Florida environmentalists, including restoration of the Everglades.
+While a prominent ally of Donald Trump and a pro-business conservative, he has embraced several issues dear to Florida environmentalists, including restoration of the Everglades.
 So far, the governor has not tipped his hand.

 It’s been more than a year since cruise ships have docked in Key West.
-Locals claim the offshore waters are cleaner and downtown streets less mobbed.
+Locals say the offshore waters are cleaner and downtown streets less mobbed.
 Tourist-tax collections haven’t cratered, and Miano says business at her hotel is better than ever.

 Even the fish seem friendlier, Benson says.
 “They are more relaxed, and the bite lasts longer.”